nuejs/nue/packages/templates/nuejs.org/docs/setting-up-page-layout.md

 # Setting up page layout
-Nue generates semantic HTML structure automatically for every Markdown-based document.
-This gives your design system clean layout to work with - like CSS Zen Garden, where one HTML file expressed hundreds of different designs through CSS alone.
+Nue generates semantic HTML structure for every Markdown page.
+This gives your design system clean layout to work with.
+Think of it like your custom *CSS Zen Garden* (those who remember), where one HTML file expressed hundreds of different designs through CSS alone.

 This guide shows you how to set up this structure: